brand-o/tools/PROJECT_OVERVIEW.md

 - [ ] Document any remaining issues

 ### Post-Launch
-- [ ] Collect SHA256 hashes for all 78 items
 - [ ] Test on various drive brands/sizes
 - [ ] Test on Windows 10 vs 11
 - [ ] Test Ventoy boot on UEFI vs Legacy